 Combat Flip Flops were just the start.
-They took a product that people in nearly every country on the planet wear, and made it a weapon for change.
-Right now, all of the flip flops are made in Bogota, Colombia, providing jobs and investing in people who desperately need it.
+They took a product that people in nearly every country on the planet wears, and made it a weapon for change.
+Right now, all of the flip-flops are made in Bogota, Colombia, providing jobs and investing in people who desperately need it.
 Their USA-made Claymore Bag’s flip the script, on traditional weapons of war.
 Instead of carrying bombs, these bags act as a carry-all for business tools like iPad’s, laptops and more.
 The Cover and Concealment sarongs are handmade in Afghanistan by local women.
 Each one takes three days to make.
 The Peacemaker Bangle and Coinwrap are sent from artisans in Laos – and they’re made from landmines dropped during the Vietnam war.

 - Every product Combat Flip Flops sells puts an Afghan girl into secondary school for a day.

 - Each Peacemaker Bangle or coinwrap sold clears 3 square meters of Unexploded Ordnance (UXO) from a region rocked by long-term war – saving lives and providing economic opportunity.

 Griff’s motto, “Anything worth doing is worth overdoing.